 Endangered Species Litigation and Associated Pesticide Limitations

-Among other things, the Endangered Species Act (ESA) helps ensure that actions taken or permitted by the federal government will not jeopardize the continued existence of a listed species or result in adverse modification of designated critical habitat.
-The ESA requires federal agencies to:
+Among other things, the Endangered Species Act (ESA) requires federal agencies to ensure that actions taken or permitted by the federal government will not jeopardize the continued existence of a listed species or result in adverse modification of its designed critical habitat.

 The ESA also includes provisions that allow the public to bring suit in court against a federal agency when they believe a listed species is not being adequately protected (called citizen suit provisions).
-Such suits may be focused on a federal agency’s procedural or substantive obligations under the ESA.
+Such suits maybe forced on a federal agency's action that invokes the obligations under ESA.

-EPA has been subject to several citizen suits, which required EPA to conduct scientific assessments and make effects determinations for numerous pesticides, including assessing the effects of products containing any of:
+EPA has been subject to several lawsuits claiming that the Agency has failed to meet its ESA obligations.
+EPA has settled many of these lawsuits, resulting in the Agency agreeing to conduct scientific assessments and makes effects determinations for numerous pesticides, including the effects of products containing any of:

 - 54 pesticide active ingredients to 26 species of listed salmon and steelhead.

 - 66 pesticide active ingredients to the California red-legged frog.

 - 59 pesticide active ingredients to 11 species in the greater San Francisco Bay area.

 In order to assist the public in understanding certain other measures the courts have put in place, EPA developed interactive maps that depict certain court-ordered buffer areas, or no-use areas, around certain water bodies:

 - Salmon Mapper (to protect endangered or threatened salmon and steelhead in Washington, Oregon and California).

 - Interactive map for San Francisco Bay Area interim use limitations (applies to 11 threatened or endangered species).